What your money can do

 - If you raise £94, you could cover the cost for one woman to take part in a clinical trial, aiming to improve survival for early-stage breast cancer.

-- Raise £157 and you could cover one year’s costs for a man taking part in a study to reduce the side effects of chemotherapy for testicular cancer.
+- Raise £157 and you could cover one year’s costs for a man taking part in a study to tackle the long-term side effects of chemotherapy for testicular cancer.

-- If you raise £247, you could fund one man to take part in a study, looking at potential screening tests for prostate cancer.
+- If you raise £247, you could fund one man to take part in a study, looking at potential screening tests for men at high risk of prostate cancer.